 Although code analysis is performed on-the-fly in all open files, you may want to run it for the whole project or a custom scope and examine the results in a friendly view.

 - Inspecting code in a large scope, for example, the whole project, can be time consuming.
 For large projects, it is recommended to create a number of smaller scopes and run analysis in each of them separately.

 - If you do not want to have some code issues in the analysis report, you can disable some inspections.

 - Open the desired file in the editor.
 Alternatively select files or directories in the Project tool window.
 For multiple selection, click the items holding down the Ctrl key.
 The initial inspection scope will be confined to the opened file or the selection.

 - On the main menu, choose Specify Inspection Scope dialog box opens. .
 The

 - To have the source code of the entire project inspected, select the Whole Project option.

-- To apply inspection to a custom scope, select the Custom scope option, then select one of the pre-defined scopes from the drop-down list or click the Browse button and configure your own scope in the Scopes dialog box.
+- To apply inspect code in a specific scope, select the Custom scope option, then choose the desired scope from the drop-down list or click the Browse button and configure a new scope in the Scopes dialog box.